- Outstanding display

 These buttons are tucked away under the curve of the right hand edge of the screen.
 This has the benefit of ensuring they’re not accidentally triggered when you have the Nexus 7 resting on its side, when watching a movie for example.
 Unfortunately, it also means the buttons are rarely in an easily accessible position.
 It’s a minor issue, but one that annoys us regularly during use.

-As is the norm the 3.5mm headphone jack is at the top of the Nexus 7 2, while the microUSB charging socket is at the bottom.
-The speaker grilles (yes there’s more than one this time, but more on that later) adorn the back, one at the top and one at the bottom, while there’s one major new addition to the Nexus 7 – a 5MP rear facing camera.
+As is the norm on tablets the 3.5mm headphone jack is at the top of the Nexus 7, while the microUSB charging socket is at the bottom.
+The speaker grilles (there’s more than one this time, but more on that later) adorn the back, one at the top and one at the bottom, while there’s one major new addition to the Nexus 7 – a 5MP rear facing camera.

 Latest Deals From Ebay